Tendus/SomeUnityAddressableManager/README.md

   * The reason for this is the Settings Implementation exists almost exclusively to pass data to the Manager Implementation class, and provide devs a way to expose the options that actually modify that specific Manager Implementation
     * Fields that would normally be part of the Manager Implementation are instead defined and set here, so it's easy slot in different Settings objects if needed
     * I considered filling out the Template class with some super basic options but ultimately decided against it since it'd 1) make the Inspector a little less organized, 2) would've introduced a point of rigidity (Can't change the option without changing the object, when we may want the option to change based on some other variable).
 Everytime I considered it, I thought of the Implementation class being strongarmed into behaving a certain way when the Settings Implementation class should be the least limited in how it has to be setup
-  * "SimpleAddressableManagerSettingsBase" and it's child classes "SimpleAddressableManagerSettings" and "SimpleAddressableManagerSettings_Dynamic" exist as a basic implementation of this that can extended or used as-is
+  * "SimpleAddressableManagerSettingsBase" and it's child classes "SimpleAddressableManagerSettings" and "SimpleAddressableManagerSettings_Dynamic" exist as a basic implementation of this that can extended or used as-is.

 #### The AssetLink
 * The Base class: "AssetRefLink": Handles the Load and Release functionality of the Asset itself